nikhilkalhan92/Project-2/README.md

 Thank you to my mentor Marcel for the help and guidance.

-Special shoutout to Emmanuel 'Manni' Silva and Jayden "J2" Maddison.
+A special shoutout to Emmanuel 'Manni' Silva and Jayden "J2" Maddison.